charliequin/small-javascript-problems/README.md

-# Java mini-problems
+# Javascript mini-problems

-Here is a collection of mini-problems to give you a chance to flex your Java muscles and get comfortable with the core language.
+Here is a collection of mini-problems to give you a chance to flex your Javascript muscles and get comfortable with the core language.

-To save yourself from having to create a new project for each problem (that would be a lot of projects!) keep all of the problems together in one project but create a new class (with its own `main` method) for each mini-problem.
-Ask for some help if you're not sure what this means.
+To save yourself from having to create a new project for each problem (that would be a lot of projects!) keep all of the problems together in one project but create a new `.js` file for each mini-problem.

 Try to solve each problem without the hint if you can, but don't worry if you get stuck and need to look at it for a few pointers.